Managing Chats in the Grata Console

 You can choose either Google or AutoNavi maps from the menu.
 Google Maps are in English and Chinese and have global coverage, but are blocked in China.
 AutoNavi maps are not blocked in China, but only support Chinese language and have limited detail for locations outside of China.

 All conversation history for the user is preserved in the console.
 If the user recently chatted with your organization it may be helpful to quickly scroll up and review history so you can deliver more relevant service and customers don’t have to repeat themselves.
+Each time you scroll to the top of the chat history, the console will download an additional twenty messages of any previous history.

 For web chat users, you normally will be able to see the user’s current page, as well as the previous pages they have viewed during their current browser session.
 Check the pageview tab on the right side of the console.